 You have been working hard with your little one and now we need to step up!
-His fine motor skills still have a long way to go, and, as he keeps gaining more and more control over his small muscles, we will keep proposing new activities to help the acquisition and refining of hand coordination.
+Their fine motor skills still have a long way to go, and, as they keep gaining more and more control over their small muscles, we will keep proposing new activities to help the acquisition and refining of hand coordination.

 What can you expect?

-During the second year of his life, your little one will most likely be able to do some of the following:
+During the second year of their life, your little one will most likely be able to do some of the following:

-- Grasping: Taking objects into his hands, for example holding a crayon with his fist.
+- Grasping: Taking objects into their hands, for example holding a crayon with their fist.

-- Reaching: Hands and arms start working together so he is able to reach for objects and pick them up from the floor.
-You might be able to observe that he continues to alternate hands; at this moment, the dominant hand is still emerging.
+- Reaching: Hands and arms start working together so they are able to reach for objects and pick them up from the floor.
+You might be able to observe that they continue to alternate hands; at this moment, the dominant hand is still emerging.

-- Rotating his wrist: Moving his hands in circular motions strengthens small muscles that are the foundation for future writing skills.
+- Rotating his wrist: Moving their hands in circular motions strengthens small muscles that are the foundation for future writing skills.

-How can you support his hand coordination development?
+How can you support their hand coordination development?

 - Mold and roll play dough into balls.

-- Tear newspaper into strips, this can be very fun for him!
+- Tear newspaper into strips, this can be very fun for them!

 - Squeeze water from a sponge and move it from one recipient to another.
 Maybe you can compete and see who does it faster.